TAMU-CPT/training-material/topics/additional-analyses/tutorials/phage-comparative-genomics/tutorial.md

 ### Protein Sequence Comparisons

-Comparison of organisms by protein sequence is much more sensitive, as there is stronger pressure to conserve a protein sequence for the protein to retain its function.
+Comparison of organisms by protein sequence is much more sensitive, as there is stronger pressure to conserve a protein sequence so that the protein will retain its function.
 Phage genome organization is considered to be *modular*, meaning that individual genes or groups of genes can be shared across otherwise very different phages.
 It is not unusual for two phages to be very similar across the genome with only particular genes - such as phage tail fibers - being different.

 > ### {% icon comment %} Modular Phage Gene Examples
 > Comparing phages lambda and P22, one will see that they share similar integration and lysogen genes, *but* different morphogenesis genes (siphophage versus podophage, respectively).